 Reduce the bacteria, fungi, viruses and toxins in your mouth – the gateway to the rest of your body!
 With a healthier mouth, you have less body inflammation, more energy and feel better (your body is fighting less bacteria and there is less stress on you and your lymphatic system.)

 What Oil Do You Recommend and Why?

-There are several oils that are traditionally used for oil pulling (Sesame, Coconut & Sunflower), but we recommend the most traditional, Sesame Oil.
+There are several oils that are traditionally used for oil pulling (Sesame, Coconut & Sunflower), but we recommend the most TWO most traditional, Sesame Oil and Coconut Oil.
 This is what the Ayurvedic tradition has used, and this is the oil that many experts have recommended over time.
 There are even studies of Oil Pulling specifically with Sesame Oil.